Ninety-nine word summary

 2.2 “ASTM standard” a testing standard developed by the American Society for Testing and Materials.

-2.4 “Reusable bag” means a bag, with handles, that is specifically designed for multiple use and is made of thick recyclable plastic, cloth, fabric or other durable materials that do not decompose into harmful chemical components.
+2.4 “Reusable bag” means a bag, with handles, that is specifically designed for multiple use and is made of thick recyclable plastic, cloth, fabric or other durable materials that compost into natural cycles beneficially and do not decompose into harmful chemical components.
 A recyclable or compostable bag with handles that is 1) specifically designed and manufactured for multiple reuse and is machine washable or is made from a material that can be cleaned or disinfected; 2) does not contain lead, cadmium, or any other heavy metal in toxic amounts; 3) if made of plastic, is a minimum of 2.51 mils thick and recyclable per section 1.4.

 3.1 No retail establishment or retail food establishment above the defined sizes in sections 1.5 and 1.6 located and doing business within the Town of Clearwater shall sell or convey merchandise to ultimate consumers within the Town of Clearwater unless such merchandise is sold without additional packaging or placed, wrapped or packaged in reusable or biodegradable packaging at the conclusion of any sales transaction which takes place on the premises of such retail establishment at or near a sales counter or equivalent customer purchasing station but prior to removal of such merchandise from the premises of such retail establishment, in accord with the following Sections.